-Tor, probably the favorite browser of all hackers.
+Tor is probably the favorite browser of all hackers.
 Also known as the browser to access the darknet.
 Tor is a network of volunteer relays through which the user’s internet connection is routed.
 Why it’s considered the most secure?
 Because the connection is encrypted and all the traffic bounces between relays located around the world, making the user anonymous.
-It was developed by The Tor Project in 2002, and based on Firefox’s browser.
+It was developed by The Tor Project in 2002 and is based on Firefox’s browser.

 - It is updated on time, which is very important to prevent anyone from exploiting bugs and security flaws.

 - Noone watching your connection can track your internet activity and identify you unless you decide to identify yourself.